quantiacs/documentation/en/source/user_guide/passFilters.md

 ## Timeout
-An error message stating that the strategy calculation exceed a given time, then you need to optimize the code and reduce the execution time.
+An error message stating that the strategy calculation exceeds a given time implies that you need to optimize the code and reduce the execution time.
 Futures systems should be evaluated in 10 minutes and Bitcoin futures systems in 5 minutes of time.

 ## Number of strategies